Introduction to Amazon Prime Video Format

 Officially, Amazon claims this encryption exists to “prevent content from being copied or illegally distributed.”

-Technically, that’s true — but from a business perspective, the underneath truth is stark: it's all about securing continued subscriptions.
+Technically, that’s true—but from a business perspective, the underlying truth is stark: it's all about securing continued subscriptions.

 Legal and Ethical Considerations about Converting Amazon Video to MP4